-The fine quality and beautiful craftsmanship of Indian textiles made these commodities much sought after for centuries.
+The fine quality and beautiful craftsmanship of textile industry in india made these commodities much sought after for centuries.
 It is this legacy that SPUN by Welspun aims to protect and cherish.
-Focusing on sustainable materials, and textile development, SPUN craftswomen create beautiful textiles and home decor pieces that are not just art, but a reflection of life.
+Focusing on sustainable fabrics, and textile development, spunlace fabric craftswomen create beautiful textiles and home decor pieces that are not just art, but a reflection of life.

 Recognized as one of the Top 100 Corporate-Ready Social Enterprises by the World Economic Forum, SPUN is an initiative geared towards empowering local communities and giving back to the world.
 Up till now, SPUN has established 14 centers in 10 villages and trained over 2500 women in hand-weaving, embroidery and stitching to produce retail-ready products like rugs, beddings, table linen and cushions.
 This has impacted the lives of nearly 8860 people across the region and has seen them earning more than Rs.
 27 million collectively.
 These women entrepreneurs are able to spin new dreams, hopes, and aspirations for themselves and their families as a part of SPUN.